 A Beginner's Guide to Alocasia Dragon Tooth Care | All you Need to Grow!

 Botanical name: Alocasia Dragon Tooth

 What do you get when you cross an Elephant Ear with a mythical flying lizard?
 Alocasia Dragon Tooth, of course!
-The deeply veined, prominent glossy leaves are the main attraction of this Jewel Alocasia.
-If you are looking for a houseplant to send as an unforgettable gift, you just found it!
+The deeply veined, prominent glossy leaves are the main attraction of this elegant and sophisticated Elephant Ear!
+Alocasia need a little extra care, but it is well worth the extra help!

 Light is critical for all plants, but especially for Alocasia Dragon Tooth.
 Bright indirect light for about six hours a day is enough to keep these houseplants healthy.
 Alocasia can handle lower light or fewer hours of bright indirect light, but in order for the plant to really thrive it needs plenty of bright indirect light.

 Alocasia Dragon Tooth has medium water requirements, which means they don't like to completely dry out, but they also don't like to sit in standing water.
 You want to let the soil dry out until 3/4 of the soil is dry.
 Alocasia Dragon Tooth do not like to be over watered so if you are unsure about if it's necessary to water them, it's best to err on the side of caution and refrain from the rain head!
 When you water these houseplants, saturate the soil and let the water run through the drainage holes in the pot.
 Well draining soil is very important for plants like Alocasia Dragon Tooth.
 These houseplants simply do not tolerate wet feet.

 Warmer temperatures are ideal for alocasia houseplants.
 These tropical plants prefer to stay between 60-80°F. Avoid drafts that can occur near windows and doors and also avoid placing the plants near heating or cooling vents.